How to prepare for hitchhiking: tips for hitchhiking designed to help You be ready for hitting the road. The preparation divides into 3 parts:

 Knowing in advance if there are any dangerous predators (like bears for example) in any of the areas cut by your route can prove useful as this way You will be able to make wiser decisions about where to sleep when hitchhiking and backpacking in that specific area.

-The study of your route is easy to do using services which provide updated maps and satellite images, like Google Maps for example.
+The study of your route is easy to do using services which provide updated maps and satellite images, like Google Maps and OpenStreetMap for example.

 2. Prepare for hitchhiking: choose your luggage & equipment